-Exchanges have likewise found Tether to be a powerful tool allowing them to increase their number of offered trading pairs, while helping facilitate activity in geographies where fiat trading may not be available.
+Exchanges have likewise found Tether to be a powerful tool allowing them to increase their number of offered trading pairs, while helping facilitate activity in geographies where cash trading may not be available.

 However, traders should note that Tether’s value has sometimes fluctuated above and below its desired peg.
 For example, at times, the price has been impacted by confidence as to whether or not Tethers were fully backed by assets in custody at Tether Limited.

 Further, traders will want to be aware that they will need to complete know-your-customer requirements enforced by Tether Limited to issue and redeem Tether assets.

 - What is Bitcoin?
 (BTC)